waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   5. Use Rock-types (Geodude/Onix) to counter Falkner's Flying moves.

 ## Current Area: Route 31
 - **Status:** Searching for Bellsprout in tall grass.
-Leading with Calcifer.
+GNEISS is fainted.
 - **Objectives:**
   - Locate and catch Bellsprout in tall grass.
   - Reach Violet City and heal.